 Two kilometers to the start.

 A lot of downhillers (see mountain bikes on top of vans).

 No uphillers (other than crazy Americans!) in our three days on the Death Road!

-The first thing to remember when ascending, or descending, as one of our group famously did at an uncomfortably brisk (aka dangerous pace -- see video), is that you must drive on the left side of the road (this is for the safety of the downhill driver whose steering wheel is on the left side of the car).
+The first thing to remember when ascending (or descending, as one of our group famously did at an uncomfortably brisk pace -- for “brisk” read: dangerous, watch our video to see for yourself), is that you must drive on the left side of the road.
+This is for the safety of the downhill driver whose steering wheel is on the left side of the car.

 We strongly recommend flat pedals for ascending the Death Road -- clipping and unclipping to and from traditional pedals on the steep rocky-dirt roadway can take time and compromise balance.
 Flat pedals are very easy to get on and off of and reduce power only a few percentages.

 Be prepared to forge at least two streams and bring at least 15 Bolivianos (equivalent to two USD, but the toll attendants will only accept Bolivian currency).

 During rainy season be prepared to forge rivers.

 Be prepared for Postcard Corner at mile 14.2 of the climb.
 It is not obvious that you are at this exceptional (perhaps the greatest) epic photo spot.
 We almost missed it . . . twice!